 - How to avoid crime as a solo woman traveler in Chile?

 That being said, while there are some risks that come with the territory, if you’re being cautious and aware, you should be safe throughout your trip.

-Risks for People Traveling with Children: MEDIUM
+Risks for People Traveling with Children in Chile: MEDIUM

 Even though traveling with children to Chile can be exhilarating, make sure you don’t overlook the challenges that come with the territory.
 After reading our Chile safety travel tips, you should have an idea of the dangers you’d be exposing your family to.